How to Trim Your Cat’s Claws – Easy Method

-Training the Cat ASAP is Important
+Training Your Cat ASAP Is Important

 I have 2 wonderful feline family members.
-Both are boy rescue cats: one joined me right after weaning at age 6 weeks, and the other joined me around his first birthday.
+Both are boy rescue cats: one joined me right after weaning at 6 weeks, and the other joined me around his first birthday.

 First, I did trimming right away and frequently.
 Thus, he associated claw trimming as part of the package of the good, safe home with a loving mommy who played fun games and fed him.
-Claw trims are as accepted by him as are day and night.
+Claw trims are as accepted by him as natural as day and night.
 The frequent trims were easy to manage because baby cats grow rapidly, similar to baby humans.
 Nails grow quickly, so they need to be trimmed often.
-This routine helps to establish the practice as just a part of life as an indoor pet cat.
-The advantage to establishing home claw trimming with a kitten is that the little fellow (or gal) starts out so tiny that it is easy (or easier) for a human to control him/her.
+A frequent claw trimming routine helps to establish the practice as just a part of life as a pet cat.
+The advantage to establishing home claw trimming with a kitten is that the little fellow (or gal) starts out so tiny that it is easy (or easier) for a human to control him or her.

 His background contributed: he had been the pet of a family which fell upon hard economic times.
 When they were evicted from their house for non-payment of rent, they abandoned little Skeeter outside.
 I feel compassion for this unknown family because although they could not afford to feed him adequately, they treated him in ways that he retained his naturally loving, friendly personality.
-However, they did not trim his nails.
+However, they probably did not trim his nails.